sjockers/simonjockers.de/projects/index.md

 ---
 layout: project-list
-title: Portfolio
+title: Recent work
+limit: 3
 ---

-I design and build web apps and interactive news graphics.
+I design and build web apps and interactive infographics.
 Below are some projects I have worked on recently.